-We have audited the accompanying financial statements of the City of Holly Hill, Florida Municipal Firefighters' Pension Trust Fund as of and for the year ended September 30, 2004, and have issued our report thereon dated March 9, 2005.
-We conducted our audit in accordance with generally accepted auditing standards and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
+We have audited the statement of plan net assets of the City of Holly Hill, Florida Municipal Firefighters' Pension Trust Fund and the related statement of changes in plan net assets as of and for the plan year ended September 30, 2005, and have issued our report thereon dated April 18, 2006.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.